emqx/emqx-docs/en_US/changes/breaking-changes-ee-5.8.md

 ## e5.8.1

-- [#13792](https://github.com/emqx/emqx/pull/13792) The default expiration time for a banned item that is created without an `until` value is now `infinity` up from 1 year.
+- [#13792](https://github.com/emqx/emqx/pull/13792) The default expiration time for a banned item that is created without an `until` value is now `infinity` (previsouly capped at 1 year limit).

 - [#13742](https://github.com/emqx/emqx/pull/13742) Fixed an issue when a client would receive retained messages for a topic starting with `$` when it subscribed to topic `#` or `+`.